hamid/intersection-observer/README.md

 # Intersection Observer API
-Show some examples of The Intersection Observer: as the key to faster element tracking
+Show some examples of The Intersection Observer: as the key to faster element tracking.
+The **Intersection Observer API** enables efficient and performant observation of element visibility changes within a document.
+I've written a detailed article exploring this powerful feature and its applications in modern web development, from optimized lazy loading to interactive animations.
+Check it out here: [the article](https://medium.com/@salimian/the-intersection-observer-the-key-to-faster-element-tracking-by-scrolling-d5b2cce0a68f).

 # Lazy-Loading of Resources